kelssslan/StableMatching/README.md

 # StableMatching
-This is a **optional** project I did in Algorithm Design and Analysis course.
+This is a **optional** project I did in Algorithm Design and Analysis

 Aside from implementing the program, I was also required to observe the program's running time when changes to n and k were made.